What is Regression Testing? Test Cases (Example)

 3) Full Regression Testing (FRT):

 This testing covers all the functionalities of an application.
-Full regression testing is usually performed in later releases after the first or first two releases as a final test before launching.
+Full regression testing is usually performed in later releases.
+Thus, you can use FRT after the first few releases and as the final test before launching.

-In the second or third build, the clients ask for three or more modifications, demands new functionalities, and report defects.
-The testing unit then conducts impact analysis, makes all the modifications, and performs a final complete product test.
+In the second or third build, the customer or the business owner may ask for modifications.
+They may also demand new functionalities and or report defects.
+The testing team then conducts impact analysis, makes all the modifications, and performs a final complete product test.

 To perform complete regression testing, you have to consider these circumstances: